RESILnZ app wins gold in the 2018 Driven x...

 Centrecare will ensure that:

 - It meets its legal and ethical obligations as an employer and service provider in relation to protecting the privacy of clients and organisational personnel.
+Colleagues are not to forward a staff member’s mobile number to a third party without expressed permission.

 - Clients are provided with information about their rights regarding privacy.